 Greg's working life has consisted predominantly of orchard work, learning the care & craft associated with growing fruit.
 He continues to work with people on their Home Orchard Care.
 His craft practice has developed in the last two years to include green woodworking, a change from the orchard yet an extension of his working closely with trees.
 Greg now makes greenwood furniture, rakes, pegs, food storage crates, brooms & other objects of use.
 The craft skills gained in working with experienced practitioners like Richard Hare, Alex Yerks & Juliet Arnott, combined with his own practice & exploration, have become an integral part of his life.

-Greg is currently a part-time resident in the Rekindle workshop funded by a Creative New Zealand Arts Grant.
+Greg is currently a part-time resident in the Rekindle workshop.
 He can be found working in our Arts Centre workshop on most Wednesdays, and also teaches green woodworking skills within our Resourceful Skills workshop programme. @homeorchardcare

 Images - Above: Greg making a greenwood rake (photographed by Justyn Denney).
 Below: Greenwood stools & hazel clothes pegs.